contentful/contentful-cli/docs/content-type/patch/README.md

   --space-id        Space id                                            [string] --dry-run         Do not save the changes to the Content Type
                                                       [boolean] [default: false]
-  --skip-confirm    Do not ask for confirmation for each patch
+  --yes    Do not ask for confirmation for each patch
                                                       [boolean] [default: false]
   --patch-file, -p                                                    [required]
 ```